👀 projects & publications

 About

-Sia X. Yang is a bilingual writer-researcher as well as a weirdly lucky person.
+Sia X. Yang 杨晓雅 is a bilingual writer-researcher as well as a weirdly lucky person.

 Academia is a paradise for someone who mistakes neglect for freedom.
 I entered it over a decade ago, consoled by the thought that not being able to drive would be the least of my dysfunctions.
+After over seven years of intellectual hibernation and professional near-death, my publications returned in 2025.

-I do miss those days when my babies were moving inside me—slow turns, sudden kicks, little hauntings under the skin.
+I do miss those days when my babies were moving inside me — slow turns, sudden kicks, little hauntings under the skin.
 That bizarre hormonal happiness wiped out the all-day nausea like a glitch in the system.
-And for someone who started life with an A cup, I breastfed with genuine enthusiasm—two children, two years each—four glorious years of unexpected boob prosperity before everything quietly retired, shrank back to modest A, lopsided, and surrendered to gravity.
+And for someone who started life with an A cup, I breastfed with genuine enthusiasm — two children, two years each — four glorious years of unexpected boob prosperity before everything quietly retired, shrank back to modest A, lopsided, and surrendered to gravity.

-I remain effortlessly thick-skinned, and my work has since been recognised with the Australian Academy of the Humanities Travelling Fellowship (2024), which allowed me a ten-day return to little Britain to exhibit my Australian English, followed by a granny-sponsored detour to Tokyo for anime idol worship.
+Spoiled by supervisors who retired over a decade ago, I remain effortlessly thick-skinned.
+My work has since been recognised with the Australian Academy of the Humanities’ fearsomely competitive Travelling Fellowship (2024) — not bad for a rookie.
+It afforded me a ten-day return to London and Oxbridge to showcase my Australian English, followed by a granny-sponsored detour to Tokyo for anime idol worship.

 A bonus musical skill: I was an ungifted child modern Guzheng 古箏 player.